5.56×45mm NATO: United States

 Military ammunition was packed exclusively in 20-round cartons from 1963 to 1966.
-In late 1966 the 10-round stripper clip and magazine-charging adapter were introduced and ammunition began being packed in clips in bandoleers.
+In late 1966, the 10-round stripper clip and magazine-charging adapter were introduced and ammunition began being packed in clips in bandoleers.
+Typical packaging configurations for M2A1-type ammunition boxes include 840 rounds of ball ammunition in ten-round stripper clips, 1,140 rounds of blank ammunition in cartons, and 800 linked rounds irrespective of ammunition natures.
+Typical wire-bound wooden box capacities include 1,680 rounds and 1,600 rounds.